Frequently Asked Questions

 Q: Why do I need to have routine eye exams?

 A: Comprehensive eye exams are meant to assess the health of your optical system and to lower the risk of vision loss through early detection and diagnosis of ocular disease.
+A comprehensive eye exam can also provide clues to potential health problems in other parts of the body.

 Q: Where are you located in the mall?